mv-2112/canonical-openstack-docs/reference/proxy-acl-access.rst

 ================

-For a network that is constrained by a proxy server, efforts will be needed to ensure that MicroStack works as intended.
+For a network that is constrained by a proxy server, efforts will be needed to ensure that Canonical OpenStack works as intended.
 See the :doc:`Manage a proxied environment </how-to/misc/manage-a-proxied-environment>` page for guidance.

-The proxy server itself must have ACL rules that permit all MicroStack nodes to access the resources listed below.
+The proxy server itself must have ACL rules that permit all nodes to access the resources listed below.

 ================================ ==========================